-One of my favorite cult films is The Phantom of Paradise because to these qualities it adds that of representing a subculture.
-Which is not the paradox of the subculture going mainstream, like the Beat Generation.
-It is a small, restricted subculture, which only marked a short period, but which became timeless in that film.
+A cult movie often represents a subculture.
+Which is not the paradox of subculture going mainstream, like the Beat Generation.
+It’s a small, restricted subculture that only marked a short period, but that became timeless in that film.

 Can we define the popular masterpieces of film history like cult film?
 Some do, some do not, because they lack this characteristic: to influence a limited group of people belonging to a subculture, a lifestyle, a fashion, an era.
 By ensuring that that style, that fashion, that culture is found to live forever in the film, without time.

 So what does cult mean?
 The characteristic of the cult movie is therefore to transcend time to become an icon of a certain phenomenon, for which a group of people feels a special bond, a real cult.
 That phenomenon and that link have infinite variables and this explains the ambiguity of the term cult movie.

 Cult Movies You Absolutely Must See